kyleroderick/TIRP/TIRP Drinking Game.md

 - Chris accidentally plays audio/video
 - Adam talks about being twitter-famous
 - "You were, what, ___ years old?"
+- "If you're new, they're not all like this..."

 ## Continuously Drink While
 - Adam talks about the possibility of interviewing Marc Maron